eventrelay/eventrelay/README.md

 ### Audit Log

 Leverage EventRelay to record events every time you need to track user actions on specific resources within your system.

-Example:

-[Bosun](https://github.com/themusicman/bosun) is an Elixir-based authorization package that generates an audit log and can optionally transmit it to EventRelay.

 ### Webhooks